• Skip to primary navigation

 These Spicy Quinoa and Black Bean Vegan Enchiladas are the real deal.
 Not only are they clean-eating and nutritious, but they’ll also satisfy your enchilada craving with the first bite!

 By now you must already know that I absolutely love enchiladas.
 What’s not to love, right?
-Soft corn tortillas filled up with deliciousness of your choice and covered with a chili pepper sauce (or any other for that matter).
+Soft homemade corn tortillas filled up with deliciousness of your choice and covered with a chili pepper sauce (or any other for that matter).
 And, since my Shredded chicken enchiladas recipe is one of the most popular posts on the blog, I know you love them, too!

 One of my favorite things about this traditional Mexican dish is that it’s so versatile.
 It’s so easy to play around with flavors and textures and add something new and different every time.
 So far, I’ve tried pretty much everything I could think of, from these Green Chile Chicken Enchiladas with salsa verde to this rich and savory Ground Beef Enchiladas recipe.